 For brain abscess, treatment should include surgical resection if possible.

-For brain abscess or disseminated infections, combination therapy (eg, with 2 or 3 drugs, at least one of which is an azole) is often used, although clinical outcomes are generally poor regardless of treatment.
+For brain abscess or disseminated infections, combination therapy (eg, with 2 or 3 medications, at least one of which is an azole) is often used, although clinical outcomes are generally poor regardless of treatment.

 Drugs Mentioned In This Article